 I can’t tell you how many times I have been on the brink of quitting.
 But I just can’t stop because I love blogging.
 I love bloggers.
-And I love being able to share my thoughts or use my creative side or help others excel at blogging and realize their dreams.
+And I love being able to share my thoughts, use my creative side and help others excel at blogging and realize their dreams too.

 That said, it has taken me a few years and a few blogs under my belt to realize what really works for me.
 So if you are a new blogger, please do not get discouraged.
 There is a lot of trial and error involved in blogging and running an online business.
 My tips will hopefully clear your mind, focus your efforts and let your true self shine through.
 Because ultimately, that is what will make you a success, no matter how you define it.

 Want to see how I am doing now?
 Check out this income report.